8 flat top grills lined up for testing

 The seasoning process will help your griddle develop a non-stick cooking surface as well as help protect your griddle from rust, extending the life of your flat-top grill.

-What Griddle Care and Maintenance is required?
+What griddle care and maintenance is required?

 Treat your carbon steel griddle surface the same way you would your favorite cast iron pan.
 Season it with oil (several layers) before first use, don't wash with soap, but instead, use water and an abrasive scrub tool to remove any food debris, and reseason with oil after each use.
 Failure to reseason your griddle surface after each use may result in rust developing.